Why do it?

 Which steps in the journey are performing well, or not?

-If you find you’re losing potential clients at 1 or more points, maybe the check out on your online store, this is an area for improvement.
+If you find you’re losing potential customers at 1 or more points, maybe the check out on your online store, this is an area for improvement.
 Some low hanging fruit is to focus on where you’re losing your customers.
 Start with the highest loss rate data point and work back from there.
 Reduce loss rate, increase likelihood of a sale.
 Make changes and review again after you have more data.
 An iterative loop will form and that enables continual improvement.

 When is the best time to interact with a given customer?

-You put a lot of effort into your website, content and social but when the potential clients sees it can have a big impact on their conversion rate or likelihood to take next steps.
+You put a lot of effort into your website, content and social but when the potential customers sees it can have a big impact on their conversion rate or likelihood to take next steps.

 Knowing what is working is important (via website, chatbot, email, phone etc.).
 Also knowing where you have weak spots is of equal importance.
 Some channels have a high Customer Acquisition Cost (CAC) while others may need some work but can be just as effective in converting prospects into customers.
 Lower costs, higher revenue.